pstavrianidis/knx-nodejs-middleware/README.md

-# KNX Node Server
+# KNX - NodeJS Application Middleware

-A knx middleware node server for send command in knx protocol!
+A NodeJS middleware application capable of talking multicast (routing) and unicast (tunneling) to a KNX system through a REST API.

 ## Installation